Hedychium : how to plant, to grow and care for

 Frequently asked questions

-• My Hedychium hasn't reappeared after winter.
+• I can't see my Hedychium reappearing after winter.
 Is it dead?

-Aerial parts die back in autumn with cold weather, and plant only reappears late in spring, around May or June, when conditions are favourable (fairly mild temperatures, cool soil)...
-Generally, just wait a little!
+Above-ground parts die back in autumn in cold weather, and the plant only reappears late in spring, around May or June, when conditions are favourable (fairly mild temperatures, cool soil)… Generally, just wait a little!

-Slugs and snails are to blame.
-You can protect your Hedychium by spreading sand or sawdust to create a physical barrier that stops them getting close, or by using slug pellets such as Ferramol.
+Slugs and snails are responsible.
+Protect your Hedychium by spreading sand or sawdust to create a physical barrier that prevents them from approaching, or use slug pellets such as Ferramol.

 • Can I leave Hedychium in the ground over winter?

-If you do not live in a region that is too cold (for example in the mountains), Hedychiums can be left in the ground, but protect them with a thick layer of mulch (at least 30 cm thick).
+If you do not live in a particularly cold area (for example, in mountainous regions), Hedychium plants can be left in the ground, but protect them with a thick layer of mulch (at least 30 cm deep).

 Comments